Wise vs CurrencyFair [2025]

 Both CurrencyFair and Wise are fully licensed and regulated, and use both smart technology and dedicated service teams to keep customer money safe.

-Wise is regulated by FinCEN in the US, the FCA in the UK, and other global regulatory bodies around the world.
-Read our full Wise safety guide to learn more.
+- Wise is regulated by FinCEN in the US, the FCA in the UK, and other global regulatory bodies around the world.

 Ease of use